Skip to content

 # Touchpoint File(s) What to Do

-1 Local installer aliases install.ps1, install.sh Register pack alias in the pack mapping
+2 Local installer aliases install.ps1, install.sh Register pack alias in the local pack mapping (legacy)

 3 Companion catalog catalog_query.py PROFILES dict Add to relevant profiles (at minimum comprehensive)